Latest News: The Trust has submitted its proposal seeking approval of plans for Middle Head under the EPBC Act.

-HPG was formed over 26 years ago in November 1996.
+HPG was formed more than 28 years ago in November 1996

 Together with a coalition of other organisations, HPG ran a successful campaign to protect former Defence sites on Sydney Harbour from commercial development.